Holidays in Greece: Everything you need to know before you go

 The old windmills

-The old windmills of Mykonos are located on the edge of the old town or on some hills.
+The old windmills of Mykonos are located on the edge of the old town or on certain hills.
 They were built in the 17th century mainly to grind cereals into flour for bread-making.
-The windmills of Mykonos are one of the highest points on the island and offer great views from the top of the hills.
+The windmills of Mykonos are one of the highest points on the island and offer superb views from the top of the hills.

 It is worth noting that in the 17th and 18th centuries there were about 20 windmills on the island.
 These windmills were an integral part of the wheat production which was an important pillar of the economic development here.